 The CSS is written in SCSS, and follows SuitCSS, a component based CSS methodology developed by Nicholas Gallagher.
 It’s pretty similar to the BEM method, I just prefer the syntax.
 Otherwise theres not much in it.

 I organise my SCSS partials loosely based on ITCSS, in terms of order of specificity, however I opted to use a more conventional system for file naming and folder structure.
 I have Sourcemaps set up so go ahead and inspect element to see what’s going on.
 Alternatively you can head over to github.

 Deployment and hosting

-The site is hosted directly from a Github repository and uses Netlify, an awesome CDN for continuous deployment.
-That means when I push changes to Github it automatically deploys the live site.
+The site is hosted directly from a GitHub repository and served on the JAMstack by Netlify.
+Netlify is an awesome CDN which also takes care of TLS certificates for HTTPS, and continuous deployments.
+That means when I push changes to Github it automatically deploys updates to the live site.

 All form handling is taken care of by Netlify, so when a visitor submits the form, Netlify collects the submission and notifies me via email.
 If you’re interested in how all this works, I wrote about it in Static Site Form Handling with Netlify.